Young Artist Competition

 Ocala Symphony Orchestra

-- Winners will perform as soloists with the OSO at the Reilly Arts Center on Saturday, February 16th, 2019 at 7:30 PM AND Sunday, February 17th, 2019 at 3:00 PM.
+- Winners will perform as soloists with the OSO at the Reilly Arts Center on both Saturday, March 21, 2020 at 7:30 PM and Sunday, March 22, 2020 at 3:00 PM.

-- Winners will also receive a cash award of $1,000 presented as a check at the February performances.
+- Winners will also receive a cash award of $1,000 presented as a check at the March performances.

 - Musicians ages 12-25 are eligible to compete.
 Applicants must be enrolled as music students, either with an educational institution or private teacher.
 This will be verified by the OSO administrators.

 - Junior Division = ages 12-18; Includes eighteen-year-old high school students.